sushmaakoju/research-experience/README.md

 0. <a href="https://github.com/sushmaakoju/research-experience/blob/main/learning-as-a-hobby/neurosymbolic-methods-study.md">Neurosymbolic methods: From learning as a hobby towards academic goals</a>

-1. <a href="https://github.com/sushmaakoju/research-experience/blob/main/advocacy_statement.md">My Disclaimer and Advocacy Statement, 2025</a>
+1. <a href="https://github.com/sushmaakoju/research-experience/blob/main/first-order-logic-as-a-tool.md">Steps taken to spread awareness on First Order Logic for reasoning in Language Understanding of our daily life</a>

-2. <a href="https://github.com/sushmaakoju/research-experience/blob/main/first-order-logic-as-a-tool.md">Steps taken to spread awareness on First Order Logic for reasoning in Language Understanding of our daily life</a>
+2. <a href="https://github.com/sushmaakoju/research-experience/blob/main/README.md#advocacy-statement-authorship-verification-and-case-studies">Advocacy Statement, Authorship verification and case studies</a>

 3. <a href="https://github.com/sushmaakoju/research-experience/tree/main/learning-as-a-hobby#teaching-relevant-certifications--case-studies---career-pathway">Teaching relevant experience</a>